bigbluebutton/deepspeech-web/README.md

 8. check if deepspeech native is working
 ```
 $user/deepspeech/temp: ./deepspeech --model models/output_graph.pbmm --alphabet models/alphabet.txt --lm models/lm.binary --trie models/trie --audio audio –e

+* if you have installed models on the different path then you need to update the setting.yaml file
 ```

 9. If you want to update the deepspeech version in future